Topic: Expressions

 Angle units are accepted by trigonometric functions and they override all other settings.
 Inverse trigonometric functions return unitless values by default.
 If you want them to return the result in the current units, you have to define a variable: ReturnAngleUnits = 1.

-Literals that are written immediately after numbers are recognized as units by the parser, e.g. "2m".
+Literals that follow numbers immediately are parsed as units, e.g. "2m".
 Standalone literals can be either units or variables, e.g. "N*m".
 The rules for parsing are as follows: If a literal has not been defined as a variable, it is parsed as a unit.
 Otherwise, it is parsed as a variable, even if a unit with the same name exists.
 If you put a dot before the literal, it will be parsed as a unit, even if a variable with the same name exists, e.g. ".N*.m".
-In this way, you can also distinguish between the "%" unit and the reminder operator that uses the same symbol.
-The unit must start with a dot ".%".